olitheolix/square/README.md

 *Square* will first print the same diff we saw earlier already, followed by the JSON patch it sent to K8s to update the _Namespace_ resource.

-Use *kubectl* to verify that the patch worked and the name space now has a `foo:bar` label.
+Use *kubectl* to ensure the patch worked and the name space now has a `foo:bar` label.

 ```console
 foo@bar:~$ kubectl describe ns default